XAMPP

 XAMPP (/ˈzæmp/ or /ˈɛks.æmp/) is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.
-Since most actual web server deployments use the same components as XAMPP, it makes transitioning from a local test server to a live server possible.
+Since XAMPP bundles the core components of the LAMP stack, one of the most common ways to deliver web applications, it makes transitioning from a local test server to a live server easier.

 XAMPP's ease of deployment means a WAMP or LAMP stack can be installed quickly and simply on an operating system by a developer, with the advantage that common add-in applications such as WordPress and Joomla! can also be installed with similar ease using Bitnami.

 Etymology

 The Apache Friends website indicates that XAMPP stands for "XAMPP Apache + MariaDB + PHP + Perl", making it a recursive acronym.
 XAMPP formerly used MySQL, but this was replaced with MariaDB on 19 October 2015 and beginning with XAMPP versions 5.5.30 and 5.6.14, altering the meaning of the acronym.
 It originally stood for Cross-Platform + Apache + MySQL + PHP + Perl.